Melvil Dewey

-Melville Louis Kossuth "Melvil" Dewey (December 10, 1851 – December 26, 1931) was an influential American librarian and educator, inventor of the Dewey Decimal system of library classification, a founder of the Lake Placid Club, and a chief librarian at Columbia University.
-He was also a founding member of the American Library Association but resigned in 1905, due to allegations of sexual harassment, racism, and antisemitism.
+Melville Louis Kossuth "Melvil" Dewey (December 10, 1851 – December 26, 1931) was an American librarian and educator who invented the Dewey Decimal system of library classification.
+He was a founder of the Lake Placid Club, a chief librarian at Columbia College, founder of what would later become the Columbia University School of Library Service, and a founding member of the American Library Association.
+Although Dewey's contributions to the modern library are widely recognized, his legacy is marred by his sexual harassment of female colleagues, as well as his racism and antisemitism.

 Education and personal life

 Dewey was born on December 10, 1851, in Adams Center, New York, the fifth and last child of Joel and Eliza Greene Dewey.
-He attended rural schools and determined early on that his destiny was to reform education of the masses.
+He attended rural schools and determined early on that his destiny was to reform the education of the masses.

-He briefly attended Alfred University (1870), then Amherst College, where he belonged to Delta Kappa Epsilon, and from which he earned a bachelor's degree in 1874 and a master's in 1877.
+He briefly attended Alfred University (1870), then Amherst College, where he belonged to Delta Kappa Epsilon, and from which he earned a bachelor's degree in 1874 and a master's degree in 1877.

 While still a student, he founded the Library Bureau, which sold high-quality index-cards and filing-cabinets, and established the standard dimensions for catalog cards.

-As a young adult he advocated spelling reform; he changed his name from the usual "Melville" to "Melvil", without redundant letters, and for a time changed his surname to "Dui."
+As a young adult, he advocated spelling reform; he changed his name from the usual "Melville" to "Melvil", without redundant letters, and for a time changed his surname to "Dui."

-From 1883 to 1888 he was chief librarian at the Columbia University Libraries.
-During his time as director of the New York State Library (1888–1906) Dewey established a program of traveling libraries.
-From 1888 to 1900 he served as secretary and executive officer of the University of the State of New York.
+From 1883 to 1888 he was chief librarian at the Columbia College Libraries.
+During his time as director of the New York State Library (1888–1906), Dewey established a program of traveling libraries.
+From 1888 to 1900, he served as secretary and executive officer of the University of the State of New York.

 In 1895, Dewey founded the Lake Placid Club with his wife Annie.
-He and his son Godfrey had been active in arranging the Winter Olympics which took place at Lake Placid—he chaired the New York State Winter Olympics Committee.
-In 1926 he went to Florida to establish a new branch of the Lake Placid Club.
+He and his son Godfrey had been active in arranging the Winter Olympics, which took place at Lake Placid—he chaired the New York State Winter Olympics Committee.
+In 1926, he went to Florida to establish a new branch of the Lake Placid Club.

-Dewey married twice, first to Annie R. Godfrey, and then to Emily McKay Beal.
+Dewey married twice, first to Annie R. Godfrey and then to Emily McKay Beal.
 He and his first wife had one child, Godfrey.
 Dewey became a member of the American Library Association's Hall of Fame in 1951.

 He died of a stroke in Lake Placid, Florida.